MAP Test Language Usage

 Sample 9

-• Topic: Spelling
+• Topic: Spelling and Word Use

-• Sub-topic: Regular plurals
+• Sub-topic: Irregular plurals

 • RIT range: 198-204